simonbrowndotje/c4model/faq.md

 Feel free to modify the terminology that you use to describe software architecture at different levels of abstraction.
 Just make sure that everybody explicitly understands it.

-## How do you model microservices and serverless?

-Broadly speaking, there are two options for diagramming microservices when using the C4 model, although it depends what you mean by "microservice".

-### Approach 1: Each "microservice" is owned by a separate team

-If your software system has a dependency upon a number of microservices that are outside your control (e.g. they are owned and/or operated by a separate team), model these microservices as external software systems, that you can't see inside.

-### Approach 2: A single team owns multiple "microservices"

-Imagine that you have an API app (e.g. Spring Boot, ASP.NET MVC, etc) that reads/writes to a relational database schema.
-Regardless of whether you consider the term "microservice" to refer to just the API app, or the combination of the API app and database schema ... if the microservices are a part of a software system that you are building (i.e. you own them), model every deployable thing as a container.
-In other words, you'd show two containers: the API app, and the database schema.
-Feel free to draw a box around these two containers to indicate they are related/grouped.
-The same is true for serverless functions/lambdas/etc; treat them as software systems or containers based upon ownership.

 ## How do you diagram large and complex software systems?

 Even with a relatively small software system, it's tempting to try and include the entire story on a single diagram.